Live Scoring Tablet Setup Guide for Martial Arts Judges

 Bring your own.
 The reliable setup:

-- One mobile hotspot (a dedicated 4G/5G router like a TP-Link M7350) — do not tether from a phone, the phone will lock
+- One dedicated mobile hotspot router — do not tether from a phone, the phone will lock during the day

 - Pair every tablet to that hotspot before you leave home.
 Do not configure on the morning of the event